jsbattig/py-winmail-opener/memory-bank/activeContext.md

     * Fixed auto-release workflow to properly handle version string formats
     * Fixed update-homebrew workflow to trigger on release publication
     * Enhanced formula updating with robust syntax validation and more precise pattern matching
+*   Fixed Homebrew post-install script to skip test file creation:
+    * Removed attempt to create test file on Desktop when running in Homebrew mode
+    * Added better error handling for file operations
+    * Improved compatibility with Homebrew's sandboxed environment
 *   Created a clean, consolidated installation process that:
     * Creates a virtual environment with necessary dependencies
     * Creates a simple AppleScript application that directly calls a handler script